Universe: Chronology and the Big Bang

 The prevailing model for the evolution of the universe is the Big Bang theory.
-The Big Bang model states that the earliest state of the universe was an extremely hot and dense one, and that the universe subsequently expanded and cooled.
-The model is based on general relativity and on simplifying assumptions such as the homogeneity and isotropy of space.
-A version of the model with a cosmological constant (Lambda) and cold dark matter, known as the Lambda-CDM model, is the simplest model that provides a reasonably good account of various observations about the universe.
+In the Big Bang model, the earliest state of the universe was extremely hot and dense but the universe cooled during subsequent expansion.
+The model is based on general relativity and on symmetry assumptions such as the homogeneity and isotropy of space.
+A version of the model with a cosmological constant (Lambda) and cold dark matter, known as the Lambda-CDM model, provides an excellent account of most observations of the universe.

 In this schematic diagram, time passes from left to right, with the universe represented by a disk-shaped "slice" at any given time.
 Time and size are not to scale.
 To make the early stages visible, the time to the afterglow stage (really the first 0.003%) is stretched and the subsequent expansion (really by 1,100 times to the present) is largely suppressed.